 Additionally, Billingsley Creek offers excellent opportunities to enjoy wildlife viewing, horseback riding, and superb fly fishing.
 You can enjoy a beautiful hike at Malad Gorge and explore several little pools along the Malad River.

-Early Fall and Summer are the best time to visit Thousand Springs State Park.
+Early Fall and Summer are the best times to visit Thousand Springs State Park.
 The warm water offers opportunities for several water activities, such as swimming, fishing, and kayaking.
 Since the area houses multiple accommodations, you can book any of them to ensure a comfortable stay.

 See Related: Best Hot Springs in Utah & Resorts to Visit